691140446/drg-weapon-balance/Driller/CRSPR Flamethrower/Flamethrower-Balance-alt-XYber.md

   * **Property**: Amount
   * **Value Offset**: 66
   * **File**: `FSD\Content\WeaponsNTools\FlameThrower\UPG_Flamethrower_D_Fear`
+  > This increases the fear chance per fuel spent from 6.5% to 16.5% versus Glyphid Grunts and Glyphid Praetorians, increasing the chance to Fear them from ~33% to ~66% with the base flow rate.

 ## Overclock – Face Melter
 * **Damage**: 2 > 5